 For this super simple sensory bin, I got Liam his hard hat, construction vehicles and wooden blocks.
 He chose to pretend the rice was cement and he needed to first mix it and then build a wall using the rice “cement” between the blocks.
 He put great thought into his wall.
-We also suggested he could build roads and houses but he stuck with the wall idea for quite a while talking about it the whole time he was making it.
+We also suggested he could build roads and houses but he stuck with the wall idea for quite a while, talking about it the whole time he was making it.

-Super Simple Rice Sensory Bin #3: Kitchen Play
+#3: Kitchen Play

-Super Sensory Rice Bin #4: Puzzle Jumble
+#4: Puzzle Jumble

 Super quick fun to mix up puzzle pieces into the rice.
 Play I spy with your child or let them work independently.
 Multiple ages can play with different types of pieces!
 Work together or work separately but from the same bin!
-Liam enjoyed his chunk puzzles and his small peg sound puzzles.
-Vehicles, tools, and animals!
+Liam enjoyed his chunk puzzles and his small peg sound puzzles, vehicles, tools, and animals!

-Super Simple Rice Sensory Bin #6: Pinching Pennies
+#6: Pinching Pennies

-I had this great old fashioned bank for him to fill up and then we took them over to the table and counted one for one as we put them back in the bank.
+I had this great old fashioned bank for him to fill up.
+Then we took the coins over to the table and counted one for one as we put them back in the bank.
 Double the fine motor practice and a ton of counting.
 Great for multiple ages and players!
 Use different coins for sorting and adding!

-Super Simple Rice Sensory Bin #7: Colored Rice
+#7: Colored Rice

-Coloring rice is super easy and dries overnight!
+Dying rice is super easy and it dries overnight!
 In a plastic container I add a cup of white rice, 1/2 tsp of vinegar and food coloring (no exact amount).
 Cover it and hand to husband to shake vigorously until it looks well mixed!
 I spread it on a paper towel to dry afterwards.

 He naturally took to sorting the objects.
 This is good for counting as well!
 I think it looks very soothing.
 I love the colors too.
 However, I don’t think this is his favorite because of the muted colors, but he likes the textures.
 Also nice for the ocean too!
 He likes to listen to the shells and have us listen with him.

 #9: Magnet Madness

-A simple bin with magnetic items in it and a wand to go searching for the treasure.
+A simple rice bin with magnetic items in it and a wand to go searching for the treasure.
 I gave him a bucket to put everything in as he dug it out until there was only rice left!